 Students at Clear Lake got a fun surprise last week just in time for the jog-a-thon, courtesy of CATCH and Lane County Health.
-CATCH–Coordinated Approach to Childhood Health–is a three-year grant provided through Lane County Public Health that is designed to encourage healthy habits of children into everyday living.
+CATCH–Coordinated Approach to Childhood Health–is a three-year grant provided through Lane County Public Health that is designed to encourage healthy habits in children.
 You may have heard your student talking about “Go, Slow, Whoa” foods or asking to look at nutrition labels on food products in your home or at the grocery store.
 These are skills and activities from our CATCH curriculum.
 Along with healthy habits, the CATCH grant, now in year three, provides a sum of money for the school to use on ideas, products and events to further the cause and help students better understand and integrate healthy habits.
 These water bottles are one of the outcomes of that grant.

 I have asked that students keep their Clear Lake water bottles at school for the remainder of the year.
 They have all been marked with each child’s name, and I have made arrangements to have them washed on a regular basis.
 Students will be able to fill their water bottles in the morning when they come in, during independent work times, transitions and free time.
 This will allow for students to have regular and frequent access to water throughout the day.
 Healthy habits make for healthy kids!